Gastric Bypass Surgery

 You will also need to take daily dietary supplements to replace the vitamins and macronutrients that are no longer absorbed by the intestine.

-Following gastric bypass surgery, 80% of patients lose more than 70% of their excess weight over two years.
+Following gastric bypass surgery, a study found that 80% of patients lose more than 70% of their excess weight over two years.
 In order to maintain this weight loss over time, patients should: